What is a CDN (Content Delivery Network) ?

 - Create an account with Cloudflare: Go to the Cloudflare website and register for a free account.

-- Adding your website: Enter the URL of your website into the search box on the Cloudflare home page and click "Scan DNS Records".
+- Adding your website: Enter the URL of your website in the search field on the Cloudflare home page and click on "Scan DNS Records".
 Cloudflare will then scan your DNS records and show you a list of the records found.

 - Choose a plan: Cloudflare offers several plans.
 Choose the plan that best fits your needs.